 Pavol Jozef Šafárik University provides higher education based on the newest scientific findings in a wide international context with intensive co-operation of academic institutions all around the world.

-Studying at the Faculty of Medicine at PJSU is accomplished by qualifying in your final state examinations and preserving the degree thesis to an International Standard.
-There is postgraduate study or specialization available to study as part of a continuous learning and research.
+The study at the Faculty of Medicine at PJSU is accomplished by passing the final state examinations and preserving the degree thesis to an International Standard.
+There is possibility to continue in postgraduate study or specialisation study as a part of continuous learning and reserch.

 Research Strategy of the Faculty